 SC dram shop laws provide that bars, clubs, and other commercial alcohol providers are financially responsible for car crash damages if they knowingly sold alcohol to an intoxicated person and that person caused a car wreck.
 Much of the same circumstantial evidence listed above, especially the physical symptoms of intoxication, is admissible on this point as well.

 Alcohol related wrecks often cause serious injuries.
-For a free consultation with an experienced Rock Hill personal injury attorney, contact Elrod Pope Law Firm.
+For a free consultation with an experienced Rock Hill personal injury attorney, contact Elrod Pope Accident & Injury Attorneys.
 Home, virtual, and hospital visits are available.

 What’s the difference between intoxication and impairment?

 Alcohol intoxication usually begins after three drinks.
 Alcohol impairment begins after the first sip.